Beach houses

 Breakfast delivery

 We also went for ice cream to Labora, a cow farm who makes their own ice cream with cow’s milk.
 It’s so delicious, their flavors are so good.
 It was totally worth biking 45 minutes to and back again.
 They normally have seating and a whole playground for kids, you can check the cows.
-Now that was closed off and there was an ice cream truck on the parking lot.
-We stood in the 1,5 meter distance line and when we had our ice cream left the parking lot and ate our ice cream.

 The social distancing line at Labora